ungleich/ungleich-certbot/README.md

 If you want to keep / use your certificates, you are advised to create a volume below /etc/letsencrypt.

+## Changelog

+* 0.1.0: usable with automatic renewal
+* 0.2.0: added support for nginx webserver (based on official nginx image)

 ## Kubernetes

 See https://code.ungleich.ch/ungleich-public/ungleich-k8s/.